Morganite vs. Diamond: Differences You Should Know

 Diamond is a pure form of carbon atoms arranged in a specific crystal structure called a diamond cubic lattice.
 Thus, the chemical formula of the diamond is C (carbon).
 Trace elements or structural defects in the crystal lattice can also affect its color.

-Diamond is the hardest natural substance, scoring a perfect 10 on the Mohs scale of mineral hardness.
+Diamond is the hardest natural substance, scoring a perfect 10 on the Mohs scale.
 Its exceptional hardness is due to the strong covalent bonds between carbon atoms in its crystal lattice structure.
-Diamond is also incredibly durable and scratch-resistant.
+Diamonds are also incredibly durable and scratch-resistant.

 General Physical Properties of Morganite and Diamond